 According to the NWI (USFWS 2017), the classification codes assigned to areas within the study area are PUBHx (Palustrine Unconsolidated Bottom, Permanently Flooded, Excavated), L1UBHh (Lacustrine, Limnetic, Unconsolidated Bottom, Permanently Flooded, Diked/Impounded), and R3UBH (Riverine, Upper Perennial, Unconsolidated Bottom, Permanently Flooded) (Figure 3).
 The two manmade hatchery ponds that are excavated out of non-hydric soils are mapped as PUBHx.
 We do not agree with the accuracy of this mapping since these areas are manmade ponds excavated out of non-hydric soils for the purposes of the hatchery operation.
 The stream in the north portion of the site is mapped R3UBH.
-The Klickitat River is mapped as L1UBHh in the west portion of the site and R3UBH in the east portion of the site because the river is not impounded within this area and has a similar riffle/pool dynamic as the section of river in the east portion of the site.
+The Klickitat River is mapped as L1UBHh in the west portion of the site and R3UBH in the east portion of the site.
+We do not agree with the L1UBHh mapping of the river in the west portion of the site because the river is not impounded within this area and has a similar riffle/pool dynamic as the section of river in the east portion of the site.